aboutbits/mapstruct-extensions/readme.md

 Note that you may have to tell your IDE to reload your main maven project each time you build the library.

-## Building and releasing a new version:
+## Build & Publish

-To create a new version of this package and push it to the maven registry, you will have to use the GitHub actions workflow and manually trigger it.
+To build and publish the chart, visit the GitHub Actions page of the repository and trigger the workflow "Release Package" manually.

 ## Information